reiryuki/Hi-Res-Audio-Enabler-Magisk-Module/README.md

 ## Support & Bug Report
 - https://t.me/androidryukimodsdiscussions/2618 (Z folder is enough, no need logs)
+- If you don't do above, issues will be closed immediately

 ## Tested on
 - Android 10 CrDroid ROM
 - Android 11 DotOS ROM
 - Android 12 AncientOS ROM
+- Android 12.1 Nusantara ROM
+- Android 13 Nusantara ROM
+- Android 13 AOSP ROM

+## Known Issue
+- Audio format PCM patch does not applied at the first boot in Android 13 AOSP ROM.

 ## Credits and contributors
 - https://t.me/viperatmos